Artist Stories

 Giorgione, The Self-portrait as David, 1510, Museum of Fine Arts, Budapest, Hungary.

 His name sometimes appears in the sources as Zorzo.
-The variant Giorgione (or Zorzon) may be translated as “Big George.”
+The variant Giorgione (or Zorzon) could be translated as “Big George.”

-2. He met other rock stars of his times – including Leonardo da Vinci
+2. He met other famous artists of his time – including Leonardo da Vinci

 Giorgione, Young Man with Arrow, 1506, Kunsthistorisches Museum Wien, Vienna, Austria.